 Many companies are empowering their most influential employees to create company-related content and incentivizing the process to guarantee consistency and motivation.
-Products like Author are an excellent tool for crowdsourcing authentic written content from your employees.

 Writing blog posts can be both time-consuming and strenuous, and remains a tricky practice at scale for organizations both big and small.
 However, they remain an essential factor in boosting your site’s SEO (Search Engine Optimization) ranking.
 Crowdsourcing written content from your employees is an excellent way of increasing your output while adding a more authentic touch to your content.

 Trust in brands among customers in 2019 is fleeting, while authenticity and trust are becoming more important for both millennial and Gen-Z buyers.

 With the recent soar in social media influencer marketing, buyers are becoming much more in tune with traditional influencer marketing tactics.
 While they were once considered to be a form of advertising that was more organic and reputable, social media influencers are now shone in a negative light as changes in guidelines have made the process appear much more forced and transparent.

 This one seems something of a no-brainer.
 Still, as social media becomes ever more prominent in daily life, marketers are eager to ensure their posts are driving maximum engagement on social media.

 Studies show that company content from corporate pages drives significantly less engagement than that of its employees’ accumulative efforts.
 A recent article from Insead Knowledge reported that at OsloMet, Norway’s third-largest university, 15 individual shares by student and employee advocates had the same social reach as a post on the university’s Facebook page, which had 30,000 followers.